Struggling to stand out? It might be time to take it personally…

 This doesn’t mean you have to be totally against routine and familiarity.
-It just means you need to show you’re open to new things and willing to expand on your knowledge.
+It just means you need to show you’re open to new things and willing to expand your knowledge.

 Let’s face it, your attitude matters.

-And even if you don’t think you’re being negative – anything from the way you talk about previous mistakes or problems to how you answer competency questions can imply a pessimistic attitude.
+And even if you don’t think you’re being negative – anything from the way you talk about previous mistakes or problems, to how you answer competency questions, can imply a pessimistic attitude.

-So be careful with your wording, and make sure you focus on the positives in every situation – even if the outcome wasn’t easy to obtain.
+So be careful with your wording and make sure you focus on the positives in every situation – even if the outcome wasn’t easy to obtain.

-Honourable mentions: Accountability, Ambition, Empathy, Reliability, Creativity, Decisiveness
+Other great personal qualities to communicate in any interview: Accountability, Ambition, Empathy, Reliability, Creativity, Decisiveness

 Need more CV advice?